xavidop/alexa-nodejs-k8s-helloworld/docs/TERRAFORM_GKE.md

 ### Terraform Resources

-One of the most important resourcers of an EKS Cluster is the networking.
+One of the most important resources of an EKS Cluster is the networking.
 Because fo that, we have to create our Virtual Private Cloud Network and Subnetworks:

 ```hcl
 resource "google_compute_network" "vpc" {